Weisskunig: Reception

 As the work is a mirror of princes, political arts play a prominent part.
 The author opines that a successful ruler relies on five bases of ruling: understanding of God, of the influence of planets, reason, gentleness and restraint in using violence.
 A ruler needs a humane education and in order to maintain his authority, should be more knowledgeable than his subjects.
 This requirement is not only concerned with the type of knowledge needed for the immediate tasks of a monarch, but also liberal arts, minting of coins, foreign languages and manual labour skills.
 This scheme of education has attracted considerable debate regarding its humanistic nature (seemingly influenced by the emperor's friends, who had received a humanist education) and its universal validity.

 Elaine C.Tennant notes that the work pays attention to presenting "factual truth", and at the same time, does not shy away from narrative embellishment, in order to pursue a "higher truth", serving the author's propagandic intention.
 The readers are gently persuaded with a desirable picture of Habsburg preeminence.
-For example, it is subtly hinted that the King of Flint (Charles the Bold, who was Maximilain's idol in real life) was the aggressor and Frederick was forced to act.
+For example, it is subtly hinted that the King of Flint (Charles the Bold, who was Maximilian's idol in real life) was the aggressor and Frederick was forced to act.

 According to H.G.
 Koenigsberger, the book combines “the style and manner of Arthurian legend with romanticised autobiography”.
 The story is based on the lives of Maximilian, fictionalised as the “young” White King, and his father, the “old” White King, Frederick III, and recounts their dealings with contemporary characters whose identities are disguised but easily decipherable.
 These include the Blue King (the King of France), the Green King (the King of Hungary) and the King of Fish (representing Venice).
 Maximilian is depicted as a virtuous ruler favoured by God.

 Alexander Kagerer remarks that the way love is described in the Weisskunig leans towards the erotic element, as shown in both the case of the Old White King (Frederick III, Maximilian's father) and fraw Leonora, die jung kunigin (Eleanor of Portugal, Maximilian's mother) and that of the Young White King (Maximilian) and the junge Königin vom Feuereisen (Mary of Burgundy).
 Physical beauty tends to be emphasized over character and other qualities.